openscm/pymagicc/paper/paper.md

 It is also widely used as the climate component in Integrated Assessment Models (IAMs) and in the assessment of future emissions pathways in climate policy analyses.

-The Pymagicc tool simplifies usage of the model by integrating it into the scientific Python system and facilitating comparisons with other recently published simple climate models written in Python, such as
+The Pymagicc tool simplifies usage of the model by integrating it into the scientific Python system and by facilitating comparisons with other recently published simple climate models written in Python, such as
 @Gasser2017, @Willner17, and @Millar2017.
 The emissions scenarios used as input to Pymagicc use DataFrames from the Pandas library [@McKinney2010] for creating and modifying of scenarios.
+To read and write MAGICC configuration and output files in the Fortran Namelist format Pymagicc utilizes the f90nml[^https://github.com/marshallward/f90nml] library.
 All MAGICC model parameters can be modified when running the model.

 Pymagicc can be installed using `pip` from the Python Package Index ^[<https://pypi.python.org/pypi/pymagicc>].